Combating the Memory Walls: Optimization Pathways for Long-Context Agentic LLM Inference: PLENA Hardware System

 \section{PLENA Hardware System}

-The overall configuration of PLENA is shown in Figure~\ref{fig:PLENA_arch}.
-It is designed to support instruction-level pipelining and mainly consists of three compute units: the Matrix Unit, the Vector Unit, and the Scalar Unit.
-All units are highly configurable, supporting multiple data types and precisions, enabling the application of different quantization methods to the accelerator.
+The overall configuration of PLENA is shown in \Cref{fig:PLENA_arch}.
+It employs instruction-level pipelining and mainly consists of three compute units: the Matrix Unit, the Vector Unit, and the Scalar Unit.
+All units are highly configurable, supporting multiple data types and precisions (\Cref{tab:design_space}), enabling the application of different quantization methods to the accelerator.

 PLENA also includes two main on-chip SRAM blocks.
 The Vector SRAM acts as a scratchpad for computation, storing frequently used data such as activations, which do not need to be written back to HBM, thereby reducing memory access overhead.
-The custom Matrix SRAM is dedicated to loading weights and KV tensors and supports reading data in either transposed or untransposed layouts with no additional overhead.
+The custom Matrix SRAM is dedicated to loading weights and KV tensors and supports reading data in either transposed or untransposed access patterns with minimal extra resource cost and access overhead.